shuja-ali298/shuja-ali298/README.md

 💼 Currently working as a **Graduate Programmer** at Katalyze Data 🎓 **Politics & Data Science graduate** from the London School of Economics and Political Science (LSE) 💡 Passionate about **data engineering, analytics, and automation**
-🌍 Dreaming of building a global career in tech
+🌍 Aiming to build a global career in tech
 🥊 Outside of tech, I train in **boxing** and enjoy learning **Japanese**

 ---